React JSX

 style

 attribute, we get autocompletion.
-And that's simply amazing!Let's take an example of using style
+That's simply amazing!Let's take an example of using style

 :